Skip to Main Content

 Tags with a mortar board inform student whether a item is Required, Optional, and/or Recommended

 Tags with a modern building are visible only to you, the instructor, and librarians.
 Students can't see these tags.
-The library staff use Purchase in progress to let you know that an item is being purchased.
+The library staff use Online version not available to let you know that we could not purchase an online version.

 Library Discussion